AndreMikulec/base/readme.md

 If so, inform one about it.
 Email to Andre_Mikulec@Homail.com.
 One then should then run the AppVeyor build to create the new release/point_releases.

+## Other: Official-Version/Patched-snapshot/Build-of-the-development (OPB) version of R

-## Other: Official Version of R
+### Official Version of R

-If one may want the official version of R for windows, then one may go to any one of here: https://cran.r-project.org/bin/windows/base/, https://ftp.opencpu.org/current/, or https://github.com/rwinlib/base/releases.
+If one may want the official version of R for windows, then one may go to any one of here: https://cran.r-project.org/bin/windows/base/, https://ftp.opencpu.org/archive/r-release/, or https://github.com/rwinlib/base/releases.

+### Patched snapshot version of R

+If one may want the Patched snapshot build of R for windows, then one may go here: https://cran.r-project.org/bin/windows/base/rpatched.html.

+### Build-of-the-development version of R

+If one may want the Build of the development version (which will eventually become the next major release) of R for windows, then one may go here: https://cran.r-project.org/bin/windows/base/rdevel.html.

-## Differences From the Official Version of R
+## Differences From the OPB version of R'

 ### Debugging Symbols

-Differences from the official version of R for windows https://github.com/rwinlib/base follow:
+From the OPB version of R for windows https://github.com/rwinlib/base differences (in here) follow:

 Because 64-bit Windows does not support dwarf-*, in the https://github.com/AndreMikulec/base/blob/master/files/MkRules.local.in file